Anpan: Meaning of Sesame Seeds on Top of the Bun

-“Anpan (あんパン)” is a classic Japanese sweet bun first made in 1874 by the founder of a bakery named Kimuraya (present-day Kimuraya Sohonten) (Google Map), “Kimura Yasubei (木村安兵衛)”.
+Anpan (あんパン) is a classic Japanese round bun first made in 1874 by the founder of a bakery named Kimuraya (present-day Kimuraya Sohonten) (Google Map), Kimura Yasubei (木村安兵衛).

-As you might already know, the main characteristics of Anpan are sweet bean paste called “Anko (餡子)” filled in the bun and sesame seeds on top of it.
+As you may already know, the main features of Anpan are sweet bean paste called Anko (餡子) filled in the bun and sesame seeds on top of it.

-The most common Anko paste for Anpan is sweetened Azuki red bean paste, but the white bean paste made of kidney beans called “Shiro-An (白あん)” is also often used.
+The most common Anko variety for Anpan is sweetened Azuki red bean paste, but white bean paste made of kidney beans called Shiro-An (白あん) can also be the filling.

 Anpan is one of Japan’s most loved sweet bread treats, found in many convenience stores around the country.

 Even if you haven’t seen actual Anpan yet, it is easy to tell it apart from its counterparts because, as I mentioned above, it usually has a topping of whole sesame seeds gathered together at the center.